dotnet/docs/docs/core/deploying/index.md

 * Various [Azure App Services](acquisition-experiences.md#azure-app-services) support containers.
 You create a Docker image for your application and deploy it to one of these services.

-* The Azure DevOps pipeline supports the [.NET Core Installer Task](https://docs.microsoft.com/azure/devops/pipelines/tasks/tool/dotnet-core-tool-installer?view=azure-devops) which can be used to acquire a specific version of .NET Core from the Internet.
+* The Azure DevOps pipeline supports the [.NET Core Installer Task that can be used to acquire a specific version of .NET Core from the Internet.

 #### Deploying to on-premises clients/servers